 Section 6: The Treasurer will be responsible for the financial business of the association.
 Duties will consist of maintaining a checking account and, if finances allow, a savings account for the association with signature cards completed for both the Treasurer and President.
+The Past President shall reamin on the signature card if the Treasurer and the President are the same person.
 The Treasurer shall collect all monies due RHAM in the course of its regular operations and for its special events and keep and safeguard the records and funds of RHAM.
 The Treasurer shall make a report of all receipts and disbursements of funds since their last meeting at each regular meeting of the Board of Directors and at the annual meeting of the membership.
 In addition, a copy of an audited financial statement will be furnished to the Board of Directors, if they have instructed so, as received by the Treasurer.
 The Treasurer shall not also hold the Secretary position.

 Section 7: All Directors shall be in charge of the daily operational responsibilities of the Association, including but not limited to decisions necessary for continuity and those requiring immediate attention.
 All other matters of concern will be brought before the Board of Directors at a regular meeting.
 All long-term contractual agreements exceeding one-hundred dollars ($100) requires an affirmative vote by the Board of Directors.